The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 Arc Sensors: 4

-Switch Time: 0.04 millisecond
+Switch Time: 0.04 milliseconds

 Weight: 1.4 lbs (644 g)

-Suitable For: TIG, MIG, PAW, SMAW/MMA (stick), Oxy-fuel and Plasma Cutting, Grinding.
+Suitable For: TIG, MIG, PAW, SMAW/MMA (stick), Oxy-fuel, and Plasma Cutting, Grinding.

 4.8/5